Whatever vehicle you're looking for, chances are you'll find it here at Manheim

 Already registered?
 Enter Simulcast here >

 General auctionsOur general auctions contain a wide variety of used-cars of all makes and ages from our trade customers and members of the general public.
-These auctions are always open, so anyone can attend.

 If you're interested in attending a general auction, you'll find information on the dates and times, plus the main sellers, detailed on the schedules for each of our centres.